stubbiali/meshsimplification/README.md

 R PACKAGE
 ------------------------------------------------------------------------------

-This project comes also with the R package MeshDataSimplification, wrapping the C++ library meshsimplification, thus providing a high-level access to its functionalities.
+This project comes also with the R package `MeshDataSimplification`, wrapping the C++ library `meshsimplification`, thus providing a high-level access to its functionalities.
-To expose the C++ code to R, the Rcpp API is used, so make sure you have the Rcpp package correctly installed.
+To expose the C++ code to R, the `Rcpp` API is used, so make sure you have the `Rcpp` package correctly installed.

-The source code for the package is placed in the folder RPackage/MeshDataSimplification and its subfolders, namely:
+The source code for the package is placed in the folder `RPackage/MeshDataSimplification` and its subfolders, namely:
-	include		C++ header files for the package and for the meshsimplification library (meshsimplification/)
+- `include` : C++ header files for the package and for the `meshsimplification` library (`include/meshsimplification/`);
-	src			C++ source files
+- `src` : C++ source files;
-	R			R source files
+- `R` : R source files;
-	lib			the Eigen (Eigen/) and meshsimplification library
+- `lib` : the Eigen (`lib/Eigen/`) and `meshsimplification` library.

-Note that the headers for the meshsimplification library, as well as the library itself, are automatically placed in the respective locations within RPackage/MeshDataSimplification every time the commands
+Note that the headers for the `meshsimplification` library, as well as the library itself, are automatically placed in the respective locations within `RPackage/MeshDataSimplification` every time the commands

-	make, make dynamic, make tests are invoked.
+	make, make dynamic, make tests

+are invoked.

-In order to build, compile and install the package, first install the meshsimplification library through
+In order to build, compile and install the package, first install the `meshsimplification` library through

 	make install

 from the project root folder.
-Then, move to the RPackage/MeshDataSimplification folder and type:
+Then, move to the `RPackage/MeshDataSimplification` folder and type:

-	sudo R -e "library(devtools); install()" --silent Observe that the R package devtools is required.
+	sudo R -e "library(devtools); install()" --silent

+Observe that the R package `devtools` is required.

-Furthermore, to build the Roxygen documentation and place it in RPackage/MeshDataSimplification/man, run
+Lastly, to build the Roxygen documentation and place it in `RPackage/MeshDataSimplification/man/`, run

 	R -e "library(devtools); document()" --silent